adambard/learnxinyminutes-docs/c.html.markdown

     // is not evaluated (except VLAs (see below)).
     // The value it yields in this case is a compile-time constant. int a = 1;
-    // size_t is an unsiged integer type of at least 2 bytes used to represent
+    // size_t is an unsigned integer type of at least 2 bytes used to represent
     // the size of an object.
     size_t size = sizeof(a++); // a++ is not evaluated
     printf("sizeof(a++) = %zu where a = %d\n", size, a);